baraa-elhajj/Todo-App/README.md

 ---

-## Contributing
+## Contribution

-This is a personal project, but feel free to fork it or suggest improvements if you find something cool!
+Feel free to fork this project or suggest improvements if you find something cool!

----

-## License

-MIT License.
-You are free to use or adapt this project for learning purposes.